cerebral/overmind/packages/overmind-website/guides/beginner/03_definingstate.md

 h(Example, { name: "guide/definingstate/getter" })
 ```

-## Deriving state
+### Cached gettter

-When you need to do more heavy calculation or combine state from different parts ot the tree you can use **derived state**.
+When you need to do more heavy calculation or combine state from different parts ot the tree you can use a plain function instead.
+Overmind treats these functions like a **getter**, but the returned value is cached and they can also access the root state of the application.
 A simple example of this would be:

 ```marksy
 h(Example, { name: "guide/definingstate/derived" })